altid/altid.github.io/README.md

 ## Ubqt's Take On PAO

-  ubqt facilitates many of the tenets of pao.
+  Ubqt facilitates many of the tenets of PAO.
 In addition, it challenges that the interface should match the device it's drawn on - browsing the internet on your mobile phone circa 2008 was a terrible experience, and only with much work from millions of people did it ever improve.
 On the face of the problem, this is solved.
-Taking a step back, it's not even close to solved - introduce a new device, such as a smart glass, a wearable, a toaster; and the design is back to the stone ages, unusable at worst, and unideal at best.
+Taking a step back, it's not even close to solved - introduce a new device, such as a smart glass, a wearable, a toaster; and the design is back to the stone ages, unusable at worst, and less than ideal at best.

 ## Ubqt Clients

-  Due to the trivial nature of implementing a ubqt client, much care and time can be spent marrying the client implementation to the device it is presented on.
+  Due to the trivial nature of implementing a Ubqt client, much care and time can be spent marrying the client implementation to the device it is presented on.
 Due to the very simple interface to the underlying state, concerns about how arbitrary data will be presented can be assuaged, and the focus can be solely on presenting the data in the way that best makes sense.
 Your toaster is safe from @media queries, finally.

 ## Design Details